Home

 Companion Planting

-• Negative affects: bean, pea
+• Negative effects: bean, pea

 Watering - During early stages require an abundance of water.